 As you begin your quiet time and prayer with the Lord I want you to think of the word ACTS.
 The 4 keys to an abundant prayer life are the letters of ACTS broken down into four different prayer areas.

-Allow the keys to guide you through the daily prompts as you talk with the Lord or journal your prayers to Him.
+Allow the keys to guide you through the daily prompts as you talk with the Lord (or even journal your prayers to Him).

 1. A – Adoration